NATIONAL INDEPENDENT AGENCIES

 Release: Las Vegas, Nevada September 17, 2014

 NIA Announces a strategic partnership with Washington National.
-For the first time in many years a new supplemental product has been launched in Massachusetts with the combined resources of NIA, Premier and RMB Ltd to benefit major medical policy holders throughout the state.
-NIA is now the preferred distribution channel for this exciting Activecare Product in MA.
+For the first time in many years a new supplemental product has been launched in Massachusetts with the combined resources of NIA.
+The organization is now the preferred distribution channel for this exciting Activecare Product in MA.
 Agency availability in MA is exclusively managed through NIA.

-NIA has rolled the Activecare product out to approximately 500 agents and expects to have it presented by 2200 by next year’s annual election period in MA.
+NIA has rolled the Activecare product out to its agents and expects to have market share by next year’s annual election period in MA.

 Washington National and NIA continue to work closely to upgrade state exchanges, launch express application products to consumers, train agents and develop new products and to grow the national supplement business in the wake of the rising costs of ACA major medical products.